Eschatologue/CM_wiki/docs/spells/description/core/level-7.md

 Coming back from the dead is an ordeal.
 The target takes a -4 penalty to D20 Tests.
 Every time the target finishes a **:rest-long: Long Rest**, the penalty is reduced by 1 until it becomes 0.

 Casting this spell to revive a creature that has been dead for 365 days or longer taxes you.
-Until you finish a **:rest-long: Long Rest**, you can't cast spells again, and you have **:d20-dis: Disadvantage**{ .d20 } on D20 Tests.
+Until you finish a **:rest-long: Long Rest**, you can't cast spells again, and you have **:d20-dis: Disadvantage**{.d20} on D20 Tests.

 > **Classes:** Bard, Cleric